 The Catholic Vigil is a prayer service, usually held the evening before the funeral.
 The community of friends and family gather at the funeral home or church for a service to remember the deceased person.
 The Vigil includes prayers for both the deceased and the surviving and grieving family.
-Eulogies are more appropriately read at the Vigil, instead of at the funeral service.
+Eulogies are appropriately read at the Vigil, not at or during the funeral service.

-In our current day, many friends of the deceased may be unable to attend the funeral, so the Vigil has been found to be the more appropriate time for members of the family and friends to share memories of or to pay tribute to the deceased by giving of a eulogy or eulogies.
+In our current day, many friends of the deceased may be unable to attend the funeral, so the Vigil is a more appropriate time for members of the family and friends to share memories of or to pay tribute to the deceased by giving of a eulogy or eulogies.
 Also, it is the appropriate time to recall those things which were dear to the deceased through photographs and other objects, and through the singing of favorite songs.

 In the Catholic Church, there is a great deal of respect and dignity given to the human body.
 We believe that the body is the temple of the Lord and at the End of Days, there will be a resurrection of the body.